rhodgkins/RDHDateAdjustment/README.md

 - `NSDateComponents` converted to a `NSDictionary` representation for quick use.
 - A date can be 'zeroed' to the start of the day.

+If you want to use a different calendar, other than `[NSCalendar currentCalendar]`, the methods all have a similar method where a `NSCalendar` can be passed in.

 Single component manipulation
 -----------------------------
 Instead of this: